JohnSundell/Publish/README.md

 Then run `publish help` for instructions on how to use it.

-### Homebrew

-Publish is also available via [Homebrew](https://brew.sh/).
-Run this command to install Publish if you have Homebrew installed:
+The Publish command line tool is also available via [Homebrew](https://brew.sh) and can be installed using the following command if you have Homebrew installed:

 ```
 brew install publish